willfurnass/sheffield_hpc/hpc/scheduler/index.rst

     single scheduler and allow a user to request either an immediate interactive job, or a queued batch job.

-Here at the University of Sheffield, we use 2 different schedulers, the :ref:`SGE scheduler <sge_info>` on ShARC and the more modern :ref:`SLURM scheduler <slurm_info>` on Bessemer and Stanage.
-Both have the same purpose, use similar commands and work on the same three basic principles:
+Here at the University of Sheffield, on both Bessemer and Stanage we use the :ref:`SLURM scheduler <slurm_info>`, which follows three basic principles:

 * they allocate exclusive and/or non-exclusive access to resources (compute nodes) to users for some duration of time so they can perform work,
 * they provide a framework for starting, executing, and monitoring work on the set of allocated nodes,